ekwan/PyPlate/proposals/Experimental-Design-Proposal.md

 - `blocks`: A dictionary with names as keys and values as lists containing experiments representing the generated experiments.
 - `experiments`: A list of all experiments registered with the space
 - `experiment_id_generator`: A function that returns an identifier for a given Experiment in the space.
 The function will take in an `Experiment` object, and return a string that will serve as the ID for a given experiment.
+- `factor_rules`: A function that accepts an Experiment and ensures that its factors don't conflict with each other (user-defined)

 ### Methods:

-- `generate_experiments(factors, n_replicates, block_on)`: Fully enumerates the tree of variable factors, generates experiments with well/plate indices that respect blocking rules, and stores them in the instance variable. `n_replicates` is number of replicates to be generated.
-If experiments with this combination of factors exist, `n_replicates` is the number of *additional* replicates to generated. `block_on` is a list of sets of factor names to block on (analogous to `GROUP BY` in SQL).
-Automatically adds all experiments to the space.
+- `generate_experiments(factors, n_replicates, block_on)`: Fully enumerates the tree of variable factors, and generates
+experiments consistent with Factor and block rules. `n_replicates` is number of replicates to be generated.
+If experiments with this combination of factors exist, `n_replicates` is the number of *additional* replicates to generated.

-- `is_valid(Experiment)`: Checks if a given experiment is valid.
-If `generate_experiments` has run, simply checks if the experiment is in the list.
-Otherwise, manually checks if values are in a Factor's possible values.
+`block_on` is a list of sets of factor names to block on (analogous to `GROUP BY` in SQL).
+Generated experiments are guaranteed to be consistent with factor rules.

 - `add_experiment(Experiment)`: Manually adds an experiment to the space.

-Checks for validity of the experiment.
+- `check_factor_rules()`: Verifies that all experiments in the space follow `factor_rules`

+- `check_well_contents()`: Ensures that the contents of the wells mapped to all experiments in the space match expected contents

 ## Example Usage